gully/gully.github.io/about.md

 permalink: /about/
 ---

-*Michael Gully-Santiago is a postdoctoral researcher at the Kavli Institute for Astronomy and Astrophysics.
+*Michael Gully-Santiago is a support scientist at [baeri.org](https://baeri.org/) and a scientist for the Kepler/K2 Guest Observer Office.
 He received his PhD at the University of Texas at Austin in May 2015.
-He lives in Beijing.*
+He lives in Oakland.*

 This blog offers an opportunity to share my ideas and vision with anyone.
-Practically speaking, it is merely a place to put content that is too long for a tweet and to whimsical for a paper.
+Practically speaking, it is merely a place to put content that is too long for a tweet and too whimsical for a paper.
 I write about astronomy and technology.

 Here are ten solid blogs.